Lyall/MGSHDFix/README.md

 - Custom resolution/ultrawide support.
 - Experimental 16:9 HUD option that resizes HUD/movies (MGS2/MGS3).
 - Borderless/windowed mode.
+- DualShock 2 / 3 support (pressure-sensitive / analog controller face buttons)
+	- This feature requires DsHidMini, and for DsHidMini to be set to either SDF or SXS mode (the same settings as needed for PCSX2.)
 - Mouse cursor toggle.
 - Launcher skips (see Config Tool to configure).
 - Option to disable pausing on alt-tab.